Q: What is the purpose of the CE audit?

 Q: Will my employer be notified if I am being audited?

-A: Employers will not be notified by CBDM and certified status will remain active during the audit.
+A: Employers will not be notified by CBDM and certified status will remain active during the audit as long as certification fees are paid up to date.

-Q: Who can I talk to about the process if I disagree with the outcome of the audit?
+Q: Who can I speak with about the process if I disagree with the outcome of the CE audit?

-Q: What if I pay my dues and certification fees, but I don’t pass the audit?
+Q: What if I pay my dues and certification fees, but I don’t pass the CE audit?

-A: Certified individuals that do not pass the audit will be refunded their certification fees once the audit process is finalized.
+A: Certified individuals who do not pass the audit will be refunded their current year certification fees about 60 days after the audit process is finalized.

-Q: Will I lose my job for not having a credential?
+Q: Will I lose my job for not having the CDM, CFPP credential?

 A: This depends on state regulations and requirements of your employer.